tsnellgrove/dark_castle3/doc/to_do.md

 		- TBD: consider grouping "empty" response with contains rather than condition
 		- TBD: perhaps MixIns like OpenableMixIn should have their own examine() states?
 			- IDEA: similar to has_contain()
+		- IDEA: in interp(), what about making prep check similar to put() for all prep verbs
+			- IDEA: could have a prep attribute for each prep verb
+			- IDEA: in interp(), have a list of all possible preps and use list to break sentence
 	- TBD: establish 'bulk' attribute for Item
 		- TBD: update classes
 			- TBD: Item